Natural Relief for PMS

 Support balance of the female hormones:

-- 2 tbsp of ground flaxseeds per day.
+- 1 tbsp of ground flaxseeds per day.
 Mix 1 tbsp in 8 oz of water, add lemon and drink first thing in the morning.
-Sprinkle on salads, add to rice, oatmeal, yogurt or smoothies.
-This is a great source of fiber and helps you metabolized excess estrogens.
+Or sprinkle on salads, add to oatmeal, yogurt or smoothies.
+This is a great source of fiber and helps you metabolize excess estrogens.

-- B6 – 50-100mg/day to help balance estrogen levels.
-This is particularly useful if you experience premenstrual acne, bloating and water retention.
+- Vitamin B6 – 50-100mg/day.
+Vitamin B6 helps balance estrogen levels.
+This nutrient is particularly useful if you experience premenstrual acne, bloating and water retention.
 B6 also helps with progesterone and GABA production.

 Identify individual hormone imbalances

 - The key is to identify specific hormone imbalances so that tailored and individualized wellness recommendations can be made.
 I run a salivary hormone panel that measures levels of estrogen, progesterone and testosterone.
 I also often investigate underlying thyroid and adrenal dysfunction.
 Thyroid and adrenal issues can have a negative impact on your menstrual cycle hormones.
 The hormone system, which includes the ovaries, thyroid and adrenals, function like an interconnected spider web and often the whole system needs to be addressed.

 Support your liver:

-Herbs that help liver function will help balance hormones by supporting their metabolism and clearance.
+Herbs that help liver function will also help balance hormones by supporting their metabolism and clearance.
 This is especially helpful if you are estrogen dominant.
 Herbs include Dandelion root, Burdock root, Milk thistle, Artichoke and Curcumin.

 Castor oil applied nightly to the belly and liver area (upper right side) is also very helpful.

 Address the stress in your life

 There is an intricate and close relationship between your sex hormones (i.e. estrogen, progesterone, testosterone) and the chemicals of your nervous system.
 This is why many women experience worse PMS symptoms when under stress.
 Addressing the stress in your life with lifestyle activities such as exercise, breathing or yoga is another key step for getting your hormones in balance.